 ovhcloud-vault-token Opaque 1 5m

-Create a clustersecretstore.yaml file with this content:
+Create a clustersecretstore.yaml file with the content below:

 apiVersion: external-secrets.io/v1